Jan Farský: Fulbright scholarship controversy

-In January 2022, Farsky accepted an eight-month Fulbright scholarship in the United States, and announced his intention to remain as a member of the Chamber of Deputies during that time.
-Critics, including former Czech prime ministers Vladimír Špidla, Mirek Topolánek and Petr Necas as well as opposition parties, raised concerns that he would not be focused on his work as a Deputy while completing the scholarship.
+In January 2022, Farský accepted an eight-month Fulbright scholarship in the United States, and announced his intention to remain as a member of the Chamber of Deputies during that time.
+Critics, including former Czech prime ministers Vladimír Špidla, Mirek Topolánek, and Petr Nečas as well as opposition parties, raised concerns that he would not be focused on his work as a Deputy while completing the scholarship.

-Farsky argued that stepping down as a member of the Chamber of Deputies would mean deceiving those who had voted for him and for STAN.
-Milos Zeman accused Farsky of committing fraud against his voters and making his party untrustworthy.
-STAN leader Vít Rakušan commented that the party had perceived the social mood about the issue.
-Farsky also said that Czech prime minister Petr Fiala supported his decision to take leave for the scholarship.
+Farský argued that stepping down as a member of the Chamber of Deputies would mean deceiving those who had voted for him and for STAN.
+Milos Zeman accused Farský of committing fraud against his voters and not making his party trustworthy.
+STAN leader Vít Rakušan stated that the party had perceived the social mood about the issue.
+Farský also said that Czech prime minister Petr Fiala supported his decision to take leave for the scholarship.
 This was denied by Fiala, who said he had voiced his concerns, and would not have accepted the scholarship had he been in Farsky's position.

-Farsky resigned his seat on 20 January 2022.
+Farský resigned his seat on 20 January 2022.

+Member of the European Parliament

+Farský was mentioned as a possible candidate for the European Commission in January 2023.

+During the 2024 European parliament election, he ran second on the candidate list for STAN.
+Farský received 44,503 preferential votes and was thus elected as an MEP, together with Danuše Nerudová.

 Other activities

 In February 2013, Farský became a board member of Aspen Institute Prague, an international non-profit organization which opened in the Czech Republic in July 2012.
 He also joined the board of directors of the Karel Schwarzenberg Forum shortly after it was formed in September 2013.
 In 2014, Farský founded the Mayors to Mayors platform, to allow municipal politicians to share knowledge and experience on topics including architecture, cultural heritage, transparency, and innovation in municipal management.

 Awards and recognition

 In the Křišťálová Lupa (Crystal Magnifying Glass) Awards in 2011, Farský's amendment to the lottery law on internet censorship won first place in the "anti-award" category.

-An identical version of this law was later approved in 2018.
+In 2013, Farský was selected for the International Visitor Leadership Program (IVLP) and completed a three-week tour of US institutions on the topic of Accountability and Responsibility.

-In October 2014 Farsky was one of 14 Czechs included in a list of the 100 best innovators in Central and Eastern Europe, published by The Financial Times, the International Visegrad Fund, Google, and the Polish Res Publica magazine.

-He is also a laureate of the Pristav Prize, awarded to him in 2015 by the Czech Council for Children and Youth.
-He regularly participates as a guest at the Economic Forum in Krynica, Poland.
+In October 2014, he was one of 14 Czechs included in a list of the 100 best innovators in Central and Eastern Europe, published by The Financial Times, the International Visegrad Fund, Google, and the Polish Res Publica magazine.
+Farský is also a laureate of the Pristav Prize, awarded to him in 2015 by the Czech Council for Children and Youth.

 Personal life

-Since the age of 11, Farsky has been an avid member of the Scouting movement.
-Since 2013 he has been the director of a Scout Centre in Semily, and he has proposed the creation of a Scout Reserve in the former military area of Ralsko.
+Since 2013, Farský has been the director of a Scout Centre in Semily.
+He has proposed the creation of a Scout Reserve in the former military area of Ralsko.
 His hobbies include travel, literature, hiking, cycling, and slope skiing.